Bitlatte/vite-vue/README.md

 - TypeScript Support

 ## How to use
-To get started us the @bitlatte/vue npx command:
+To get started use the @bitlatte/vue npx command:

 ```sh
 $> npx @bitlatte/vue <project_name>